wren-lang/wren/doc/site/contributing.markdown

 It should be obvious by now that Wren is under active development and there's lots left to do.
 I am delighted to have you participate.

+## Getting acquainted

+[Pull requests][pull request] and [bug reports][issue] are always welcome.
+But, if you'd like to dip your toes in the water before diving in, please join [the mailing list][list] and say, "Hi".
+There's no strangers to Wren, just friends we haven't met yet.

+## The source

 Wren uses the OSI-approved [MIT license][mit].
 I'm not sure exactly what that means, but I went with the most permissive license I could find.